jsyang/celestial/src/how-to-play.md

 the positions of planets, stars, and spaceships: green, yellow, and other colors, respectively.
 You can press M or click on this small display to expand the display to fill your screen.

-2. Tactical radar is provided by the current spaceship being piloted by the player.
-Yellow and green arcs show the heading from the spaceship's location to the nearest star and planet.
+2. Your rank is display along with current progress to next highest rank.

-3. Spaceship type
+3. Spaceship type and damage level

-4. Spaceship health

-5. Active weapon: if the weapon requires an ammo supply, it is shown as a tally underneath the weapon name
+4. Active weapon: if the weapon requires an ammo supply, it is shown as a tally underneath the weapon name

+5. Pointer to nearest star (yellow)

+6. Pointer to nearest planet (green)

+** A message log is shown at the bottom right corner of the HUD. **

-6. Message log: as the battle wages on, you will receive progress messages here from the parts of your faction's war machine.
+As the battle wages on, you will receive progress messages here from the parts of your faction's war machine.
 Most recent messages are displayed at towards the top, leaving older messages to drop off below.

 ## Game play